(Bloomberg) — Listening to Andrew Rear talk about insurers, you wouldn’t think he works for one that’s been around for 136 years.

 The 46-year-old head of Munich Re’s Digital Partners unit has said the industry is “one of the last bastions of the 19th century,” a “disaster” with products that are almost “impossible to understand.”
 Rear’s job is to change that.

-Last month he struck the first insurtech deal for Munich Re’s Digital Partners, taking a stake in Slice Labs, a one-year-old startup that offers insurance.
-Cross-town rival, Allianz SE, four months earlier invested in Simplesurance, a new firm that’s offering product protection for online purchases.
+Last month he struck the first deal for Munich Re’s Digital Partners, taking a stake in Slice Labs, a one-year-old startup that offers insurance.
+Cross-town rival Allianz SE four months earlier invested in Simplesurance, a new firm that’s offering product protection for online purchases.
 The deals highlight the rush by Europe’s time-honored insurers to get in on the technology that’s changing financial services on Wall Street.

 What Your Peers Are Reading

-“Insurtech is here to stay, and it will bring fundamental change to the insurance industry,” Rear, who headed Munich Re’s life reinsurance operations in Africa, Asia Pacific, the U.K. and Ireland before taking the new position in May, said in an interview.
+“Insurtech is here to stay and it will bring fundamental change to the insurance industry,” Rear, who headed Munich Re’s life reinsurance operations in Africa, Asia Pacific, the U.K. and Ireland before taking the new position in May, said in an interview.
+“The gain for us is to build new business model approaches for Munich Re by providing capacity to these new firms.”

-“Insurance hasn’t really been on the radar of entrepreneurs in the past because it’s so complex and opaque,” said Francois Robinet, managing partner of Axa Strategic Ventures, the venture capital unit of Axa SA, the French insurer that traces its origins back to 1817.
+“Insurance hasn’t really been on the radar of entrepreneurs in the past because it’s so complex and opaque,” said Francois Robinet, managing partner of Axa Strategic Ventures, the venture capital unit of French insurer Axa SA.
 “Now they discovered that there are a lot of inefficiencies and problems that they can solve, meaning a lot of opportunities for innovation.”

 Both Munich Re and Allianz have set up units in recent years for venture deals and partnerships as they seek new clients and ways to distribute their services.
 Axa started its venture capital unit last year, with 230 million euros in commitments.